avosa/hedera-sdk-zig/README.md

 ## 🙏 Acknowledgments

-Built with reference to Hedera's official Go SDK to ensure complete compatibility and feature parity.
+Built with reference to Hedera's official Go, Swift and JavaScrip SDKs to ensure complete compatibility and feature parity.

 ## 📞 Support